ilg/LambdaMLM/docs/list configuration.md

 - `modPost` Posts from the member are moderated, regardless of list settings.
 - `preapprove` Posts from the member are automatically approved (not moderated, regardless of list settings).
 - `noPost` The member cannot post to the list.
+This overrides `modPost`.
 - `moderator` The member is a list moderator.
 - `admin` The member is a list administrator.
 - `superAdmin` The member is a super-administrator.